 The Quad I/O Word Fast Read command is similar to the Quad I/O Fast Read command except that the lowest address bit (A0) must equal 0 and only 2-dummy clock.
-The command sequence is shown in followed Figure 14.
+The command sequence is shown in followed Figure 15.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 The default read mode is 3-byte address mode, and the lower 128Mbit can be read with a single Quad I/O Word Fast Read (E7H) command.
 By entering 4-byte address mode, or to set EN4B (S11) bit to 1, the higher 128Mbit can be read with a single Quad I/O Word Fast Read (E7H) command.
+The Quad Enable bit (QE) of Status Register (S9) must be set to enable for the Quad I/O Word Fast read command.